 IST Austria’s faculty hiring strategy is encapsulated by the motto People before area; quality before speed.
 We are dedicated to bringing the best minds of the world to IST Austria to pursue cutting-edge basic science research.
 The Institute was inaugurated in 2009 and will grow to about 90 research groups by 2026.
 This exciting momentum is driven forward by every scientist added to our team, including every PhD student.

 In all fields of research, funding is a very important topic.
 IST Austria relies on diverse funding sources to support all its researchers.
 The Grant Office is there to support IST scientists who would like to apply for external funding.

 At the founding of IST Austria in 2006, 95 million Euro were put aside by the federal government as a conditional, performance-dependent budget that could only be secured if the Institute obtains the same amount in third-party funds by 2016.

 IST Austria has been exceptionally successful in raising third party funds over the past years.
-Out of the 49 professors currently under contract, 34 professors—almost 70 percent—have received a grant from the European Research Council.
+Out of the 53 professors currently under contract, 34 professors—two thirds—have received a grant from the European Research Council.

 In the year 2016 alone, three advanced grants, two consolidator grants, and five starting grants were awarded to scientists at IST Austria.

-The graduate school is the beneficiary of one of the largest award received at the Institute so far: 4.4 million Euro were awarded to the interdisciplinary PhD program of IST Austria by a Marie Skłodowska-Curie grant from the European Union.
+The graduate school is the beneficiary of one of the largest awards received at the Institute so far: 4.4 million Euro were awarded in 2015 to the interdisciplinary PhD program of IST Austria by a Marie Skłodowska-Curie grant from the European Union.

 Follow this link for more information about funding for our PhD students.